SciML/ReservoirComputing.jl/README.md

 ### 3. Train the Echo State Network

-ReservoirCOmputing.jl builds on Lux(Core), so in order to train the model we first need to instantiate the parameters and the states:
+ReservoirComputing.jl builds on Lux(Core), so in order to train the model we first need to instantiate the parameters and the states:

 ```julia